norbertkapuy/appwithpostgres/README.md

 ## Support

 For issues and questions:
-1. Check the troubleshooting section
+- Check the troubleshooting section above
-2. Review the logs
+- Review the logs for specific services
-3. Create an issue in the repository

----

-**Note**: This application is designed for development and testing purposes.
-For production deployment, ensure proper security configurations, SSL certificates, and environment-specific optimizations.
+- Ensure all environment variables are properly configured
+- Verify Docker and Docker Compose are up to date